JRCSTU/wltp/README.rst

 you have to run the experiments using the API python, as explained below.

-The entry-point script is called :program:`wltpcmd.py`, and it must have been placed in your :envvar:`PATH` during installation.
+The entry-point script is called :program:`wltpcmd`, and it must have been placed in your :envvar:`PATH` during installation.
 This script can construct a *model* by reading input-data from multiple files and/or overriding specific single-value items.
 Conversely, it can output multiple parts of the resulting-model into files.